 We have a ranked, sortable, list of the best no deposit bonuses available online here.

 Free play bonuses are a little different to no deposit bonuses.
 Casinos offering free plays give you a set amount to play with (say $1000) and then you have one hour to try to win as much as you can, up to a limit (such as $1250).
 Once the hour is up, whatever you win above the free $1000 is yours to play with as a regular casino bonus, and can be claimed with a minimal deposit at the casino.
 This can be a good way to get to know the various games, and have a bit of fun without fear of losing any of your own cash.
 Once popular at Microgaming casinos, these bonuses are rarely seen nowadays.

 Cashable bonuses are more valuable than non-cashables, but are generally of a smaller amount.
 Non-cashable bonuses are not without value though, depending on the playing strategy you prefer.
 If you are a slots player, then obviously a non-cashable bonus means more spins and more chances to hit a jackpot.
-For the bonus hunters, they can be used as "leverage" to increase your bet size and variance, then if you reach a certain betting target (e.g. double your deposit, or +$100), you can then decrease your wagering to reduce variance while clearing the bonus.
+For the bonus hunters, they can be used as "leverage" to increase your bet size and variance, then if you reach a certain betting target (e.g. double your deposit, or +$100), you can then decrease your wagering to reduce variance while clearing the bonus (though casinos are on to this so always read the fine print in the bonus terms before doing so).
 We cover non-cashable bonus clearing strategy in CL-Ed's blog article on bonus clearing strategies.